 To learn more about the details and intricacies of a mission project Click Here

-Some of the details of Project Rwanda 2018 are listed below and Peru’s details will be added as they develop.
+Some of the details of The Philippines Project are listed below and any details for other projects or endeavors will be added as they develop.

 Our mission projects always have and always will be Great Commission focused.
 For us this means being obedient in the command to “Go and make disciples of all nations…” This involves solid Biblically based evangelism which means the proclamation of the Gospel in its entirety and in its fullness.
-This year, as part of the team you will be trained on how to properly share the Gospel and call people to faith in Jesus Christ and then implement that which you have been trained during your time with us in either Rwanda (August 2018) or Peru (November 2018).
+This year, as part of the team you will be trained on how to properly share the Gospel and call people to faith in Jesus Christ and then implement that which you have been trained during your time with us in the Philippines.
 Evangelism opportunities for you as a team member may include, but are not limited to, open air preaching, in-home evangelism, public proclamation at some of the humanitarian endeavors of the project, and street ministry.

-Rwanda is suffering from a couple of seasons of diseased crops which has created a famine in many areas.
-As part of our project in July we are looking to aid the local church that is there to try help meet some of the most basic needs of the people in the communities of those churches, by providing basic food rations to those suffering the most.
+The community that we will be working with in the Philippines is among the poorest of the poor.
+As part of our project in July we will be aiding the local church that is there to try help meet some of the most basic needs of the people in the communities that they serve by visiting the homes of locals providing basic food rations to those most in need and presenting the Gospel to them.
 Such acts of compassion and mercy show the love of the Jesus we will be proclaiming in a tangible and real way.
-Please pray about being a part of this endeavor and joining our team on the ground in Rwanda.
+Please pray about being a part of this endeavor through financial support or by joining our team on the ground in the Philippines.

 We are passionate about both proclaiming the Gospel of Jesus and demonstrating its implications.
 And we believe one of the greatest demonstrations of Christ’s love in a tangible way is to provide medical care and education to those who are in need of it.
-As part of Project Rwanda 2018 we will have a small medical team on the ground serving at a clinic and providing educational seminars to the local people to help alleviate or reduce the amount of preventable conditions and diseases that are common in Rwanda.
+As part of the Philippines Project we will have a small medical team on the ground serving at a clinic and providing educational seminars to the local people to help alleviate or reduce the amount of preventable conditions and diseases that are common among the poor communities in the Philippines.